How to make a healthy picnic for kids

 But while it was really popular with the four adults present, it was less successful with the children.
 Two out of the five kids at the picnic tried it, and of this pair, neither seemed particularly keen.
 But I’m hoping that if I serve this more regularly, the kids will get used to seeing it at picnics and might have another try.
 I’ll also add more cream cheese next time to produce a milder taste.

-Smoked mackerel pâté
+Recipe for smoked mackerel pâté

 One 250g pack of smoked mackerel